staturecrane/dcgan_vae_torch/README.md

 # Deep Convolutional Variational Autoencoder w/ Adversarial Network

 A combination of the [DCGAN implementation](https://github.com/soumith/dcgan.torch) by soumith and the[variational autoencoder](https://github.com/Kaixhin/Autoencoders) by Kaixhin.
 Also used is the [KLD criterion](https://github.com/y0ast/VAE-Torch) by y0ast.
-Currently, the model is set up to upsample and downsample 128x128 color images; the code can, however, be easily modified to accept any number of different dimensions or color channel combinations.
-I may modify the script to allow for this to be automated, depending on the level of interest.
+Currently, the model is set up to produce 64x64 images of inputs of any size via center cropping.
+You can modify the code relatively easily to produce different sized outputs, as well as to rescale images instead of cropping them.

 I have added white noise to the original inputs that go through the discriminator after reading this [post on stabilizing GANS](http://www.inference.vc/instance-noise-a-trick-for-stabilising-gan-training/).

-Will post examples from training soon.
+#Results on Wikimedia Paintings Dataset

 ## Prerequisites
 1. Torch7